Over 15,000 trees planted to restore Brazil's Atlantic Forest, thanks to our subscribers.

-Aside from never running out of coffee again, one tree will be planted for every subscription delivery as part of our WeForest partnership.
+We will plant one tree for every coffee subscription delivery as part of our WeForest partnership.

 Though the Atlantic Forest (Máta Atlantica) used to be 6 times the size of the United Kingdom, it is now only a forest in name and has been reduced to small isolated fragments.